 - Surgical records from attempts to repair your damaged back.

 - Detailed records of your pain management plan and treatment plan.
-This will include all prescribed medications, dosages, side effects you have reported to your doctor, urinalysis results showing your compliance with your treatment plan.
+This will include all prescribed medications, dosages, side effects you have reported to your doctor, and urinalysis results showing your compliance with your treatment plan.

 - Physical therapy treatment plan and therapy notes.
 Notes should include your progress and setbacks during therapy.